danish9661/Arduino-simulator/OpenHW-studio-frontend-danish/README.md

 ### ⚙️ Web Worker Simulation
 AVR simulation can also run in-browser via `src/worker/execute.ts` inside a Web Worker, keeping the UI thread unblocked.

+### 🔄 Zero-Touch Component Sync
+The simulator polls the backend every 12 seconds for newly approved community components.
+- **Dynamic Injection**: New components are transpiled and injected into the registry and palette without a page refresh.
+- **Live Deletion**: If a component is uninstalled from the admin panel, it is purged from all active simulator sessions automatically.
+- **Admin "Test" Mode**: An isolated preview mechanism allows testing pending components via `sessionStorage` with an identification banner before approval.

 ### 🔒 Auth Flow
 - Google OAuth → JWT stored in context
-- Role selection (Student / Teacher) → role-specific dashboard
+- Role selection (Student / Teacher / Admin) → role-specific entry points
-- Protected routes via `AuthContext`
+- Protected routes via `AuthContext` and `ProtectedRoute` components

 ---